 As shown in the top eight rows of Table 5, the mIoU of all methods has improved compared to the previous six classes in the SUM test area because the task of classification has become relatively easy due to the reduction in the number of classes.
 The bottom eight records of Table 5 demonstrate the generalization ability of different methods.
 We can see that our method outperforms all competing methods with a margin from 5.8% to 49.3% in terms of mIoU.
-Except for our approach, almost all other deep learning-based methods (i.e. PointNet++ (Qi et al., 2017b), SPG (Landrieu and Simonovsky, 2018), KPConv (Thomas et al., 2019), and RandLA-Net (Hu et al., 2020)) failed to predict the classes in a new urban scene.
+Except for our approach, almost all other deep learning-based methods (i.e. PointNet++ [10], SPG [25], KPConv [12], and RandLA-Net [40]) failed to predict the classes in a new urban scene.
 This is because these methods all learn global features by having a large receptive field, and these global features can lead to overfitting of the model to the training data and result in degradation of generalization ability.
-In contrast, the global features of PointNet (Qi et al., 2017a) are based on aggregated local features and do not correspond to a larger receptive field, which does not have the overfitting problem.
-In other words, training with only local features avoids the degradation of model generalization ability, which is better illustrated by RF-MRF (Rouhani et al., 2017) and SUM-RF (Gao et al., 2021) as they only use features extracted on local segments.
+In contrast, the global features of PointNet [9] are based on aggregated local features and do not correspond to a larger receptive field, which does not have the overfitting problem.
+In other words, training with only local features avoids the degradation of model generalization ability, which is better illustrated by RF-MRF [18] and SUM-RF [3] as they only use features extracted on local segments.
 Whereas our approach includes global features derived from the local features, our proposed graph is based on the spatial distribution of the object components in the urban scene, which facilitates the generalization of the global features.

-From Tables 4 and 5, we can conclude that compared with features learned by the neural network, the proposed handcrafted features and edges lead to better semantic segmentation results and contribute to a stronger generalization ability, especially for data with domain gaps.
-In particular, the domain gaps are attributed to the differences between training data and test data (i.e., different feature distributions), and the reasons for these differences can be grouped into two main categories: (1) same data acquisition and processing pipeline, but covering different urban scenarios (e.g., from dense urban area to rural or forest area); (2) covering the same urban scenarios but with different data acquisition (e.g., using different sensors or different parameters for data collection) and processing pipelines (e.g., using different approaches or parameter configurations for generating the 3D data).
+From Table 4 and Table 5, we can conclude that compared with features learned by the neural network, the proposed handcrafted features and edges lead to better semantic segmentation results and contribute to a stronger generalization ability, especially for data with domain gaps.
+In particular, the domain gaps are attributed to the differences between training data and test data (i.e., different feature distributions), and the reasons for these differences can be grouped into two main categories: 1) same data acquisition and processing pipeline, but covering different urban scenarios (e.g., from dense urban area to rural or forest area); 2) covering the same urban scenarios but with different data acquisition (e.g., using different sensors or different parameters for data collection) and processing pipelines (e.g., using different approaches or parameter configurations for generating the 3D data).
 Nevertheless, the features learned by the existing neural network architectures cannot cope with such differences without adding new training samples from the test area.
 Our segment-based handcrafted features and edges capture the intrinsic characteristics of the object (e.g., the facade is usually perpendicular to the ground or the surface of the tree is undulating and non-planar) and can better cope with the variance in feature distribution.